LocalOrbit/localorbit/README.md

 6. `rake db:setup`
 7. `rake db:seed:development`
 8. `rails server`
-9. Go to http://lvh.me:3000 in a browser (we use lvh.me to always point to 127.0.0.1 so we can use subdomains, which localhost doesn't allow.)
+9. Go to http://localtest.me:3000 in a browser (we use localtest.me to always point to 127.0.0.1 so we can use subdomains, which localhost doesn't allow.)

 ### Production Setup
 * At least one Market must be created before creating Organizations